 Martin C. Brückner, PhDProgram Director and Professor of English, University of Delaware

 Martin Brückner teaches graduate courses for the Winterthur Program and the University’s Department of English and Center for Material Culture Studies, including Material Life in America and Introduction to Theories of Material Culture Studies.
-His areas of research include American Literature, Cultural Studies, Digital Humanities, Print Culture, and Transatlantic / Transnational Studies.
+His areas of research include object studies in American literary history, historical cartography, print culture and visual art, and digital humanities.